RavindraPersaud/CSE1201-OFFICAL-Project-files/README.md

 | Serina Rebecca Garrett  | 1037042                     |
 | Kyahri Whyte            | 1053151                     |

-We worked together to ensure each function of the message system—from storage to encryption—was implemented according to the CSE1201 project Specifications.
+We collaborated to ensure every function—from storing to encrypting messages—was implemented according to the CSE1201 project specifications.